sl-sh-dev/sl-sh/doc/README.md

 ### Generated documentation
-The [documentation site](https://sl-sh-dev.github.io/sl-sh/) is served from the `doc` directory based on the `doc/mk-site.sh` script referenced in the github action `.github/workflows/gh_pages.yml` the `doc/book` subdirectory it makes can be blown away after each invocation of `doc/mk-site.sh`
+The [documentation site](https://sl-sh-dev.github.io/sl-sh/) is served from the `doc` directory based on the `doc/mk-site.sh` script referenced in the github action `.github/workflows/gh_pages.yml` the `doc/book/all.html` file and directory hierarchy it makes can be blown away after each invocation of `doc/mk-site.sh`

-## Build
+## Build locally

 ```bash
 # in `./doc` subdirectory